lsst/pipelines_lsst_io/install/conda.rst

    source eups-setups.sh
    setup lsst_distrib

-   You can ignore warnings about pre-link and post-link scripts being dangerouns and deprecated.
+   You can ignore warnings about pre-link and post-link scripts being dangerous and deprecated.
 Sorry about that.

 .. warning::